Can You Use Peptides and Retinol Together?

 Yes, vitamin C and niacinamide work well together in modern formulations.
 The old myth is based on a 1960s study.
 Here's the science and how to layer them.

 Morning vitamin C, night retinol.
-Here's why splitting them works better than layering, when you can use both at once, and the routines that get the benefits of both.
+Here's why splitting them beats layering, when you can use both at once, and the routines that deliver full benefits.